wildlife-dynamics/mep/README.md

 Note: make sure to include your tasks to `__init__.py` to register it as a ecoscope-workflow task.

-You can also add other dependecies in `src/ecoscope-workflows-ext-mep/pyproject.toml` under [tool.pixi.dependencies] section
+You can also add other dependencies in `src/ecoscope-workflows-ext-mep/pyproject.toml` under [tool.pixi.dependencies] section

 Unittests are under `src/ecoscope-workflows-ext-mep/tests` and can be tested it by
 ```bash